 Do you have a friend or family member who died during Military Service?
 Post a picture and a written tribute to them on Facebook, Twitter or Instagram—or all of the above!
 Tell your followers what this person and their service meant to you and invite others to join the conversation by honoring their memory in their own words.

-GEICO has been a proud supporter of Military members and their families for more than 75 years.
+GEICO has been a proud supporter of Military members and their families for 80 years.
 To find out more about Military discounts and benefits you could receive as a member of our U.S. Military family, go to geico.com/military or call 1-800-MILITARY.

 By K. Bothwell